thecodingmachine/kickoff-docker-php/README.md

 *docker-compose failed to parse my yaml file*

-Make sure that you're file's indents are corrects!
+Make sure that your file's indents are corrects!

 *I've added a make command, but it's not working*

-Make sure that your `Makefile` use tab indents!
+Make sure that your `Makefile` uses tab indents!
 In PhpStorm, click on `Edit > Convert Indents > To Tabs`.

 *My web application is not really fast while developing on MacOS*